Carolyne Kauser-AbbottExploreVillages Towns and Cities

 At the far eastern edge of Marseille is les Goudes, a fishing village affectionately called “le bout du monde” by Marseille residents.
 Les Goudes feels like the end of the world on the edge of a metropolis.
 Technically still within the city’s 8th arrondissement, Les Goudes has a population of fewer than 500 inhabitants, although numbers swell on hot summer days.
 During peak season, the best way to arrive is by boat, according to Lynne at Aixcentric.

-The Calanques National Park, which stretches between Marseille and Cassis.
+The Calanques National Park stretches between Marseille and Cassis.
 Dominated by stark grey limestone and dabbed with greenery here and there, the park contrasts the Mediterranean’s deep blue waters.
-Eons ago, ancient rivers carved canyons through this limestone on their way to the sea, forming the calanques we see today.
+Eons ago, ancient rivers carved canyons through this limestone on their way to the sea, forming the Calanques we see today.

 More to do in Marseille

-Try the Navettes de Marseille are sweet biscuits from the region found at markets and some pastry shops.
+Try the Navettes de Marseille, sweet biscuits from the region that are found at markets and some pastry shops.
 These dull, cream-coloured cookies are almost hard enough to break your teeth.
 The navettes are the culinary representation of the modest boat believed to have transported St Lazarus and the two “Marys,” Saint Mary Magdalene and Saint Martha, to Saintes-Maries-de-la-Mer some 2000 years ago.
 Or, in contemporary terms, a cross between a canoe and a rowing boat.

 Palais Longchamp was never a palace or even a private residence.
-The structure is an architectural folly.
-The structure was built to celebrate the arrival of water in a perennially plagued city with drought conditions and health epidemics.
+It is an architectural folly.
+It was built to celebrate the arrival of water in a perennially plagued city with drought conditions and health epidemics.

 No Comment